Chanbinski/my/_content/how-to-take-smart-notes.md

 ---
+tag: Book
-title: How to Take Smart Notes (Sonke Ahrens)
+title: How to Take Smart Notes
+author: Sonke Ahrens
 subtitle: You're probably reading and writing in the wrong way.
 date: 2021-05-18
 ---